Home Health Taking Antibiotics Safely

 Clostridium Difficile

-Probiotics can also help with diarrhea from C. diff.
-In fact, one analysis published in the journal Infection Control and Hospital Epidemiology by Bradley Johnston and colleagues found a reduction of up to 65 percent in C difficile-associated diarrhea in patients taking probiotics with their antibiotics.
-This benefit may be greater in patients who have a higher risk of developing diarrhea from C. diff.
-Talk to your doctor to help determine if you are at a higher than usual risk.
+Probiotics can help with diarrhea caused by C. diff.
+In fact, one 2022 analysis published in the American Family Physician by Dr. Jennifer Middleton found a 60% reduction in C. diff-associated diarrhea in patients taking probiotics with antibiotics.
+This benefit may be more significant in patients with a higher risk of developing diarrhea from C. diff.
+Talk to your doctor to help determine if you are at a higher-than-usual risk.

-The most commonly used probiotics for antibiotic-associated diarrhea are Lactobacillus rhamnosus-based and Saccharomyces boulardii-based probiotics.
-Before taking any probiotics, make sure you ask your medical provider or pharmacist if they are safe for you.
+The most commonly used probiotics for antibiotic-associated diarrhea are L. acidophilus (lactobacillus acidophilus) and S. boulardii (saccharomyces boulardii), which is a kind of yeast.
+Before taking probiotics, ask your medical provider or pharmacist if they are safe for you.

 Scientist testing bacteria in petri dish